vhelin/wla-dx/doc/man/wlalink.rst

 DESCRIPTION
 -----------

-WLALINK is a part of WLA-DX.
+:manpage:`wlalink(1)` is a part of WLA-DX.
 It links one or more object files (and perhaps some library files) together to produce a ROM image / program file.

 LINK_FILE is a text file that contains information about the files you want to link together.
 Here's the format: